jtoffler/advent_of_code/README.md

-# advent_of_code
+# Advent of Code
-Notebooks for my solutions to Eric Wastl's Advent of Code
+Notebooks for my solutions to Eric Wastl's Advent of Code, an Advent calendar of small programming puzzles.

+To see the puzzles, visit adventofcode.com/2020